 - In case your selection contained more than one separations when creating the Mark, you can use the Repeat dropdown to select the separation you want to use in your Mark. - By default the Repeat for Separations Mark will create one Mark for every separation on the page.
-Use the For dropdown to choose what separations to include:
+Use the For dropdown to choose what separations to include: - All Separations

-- All Separations - · Artwork Separations - · Artwork Separations and Varnish - Processing Step Separations (See Processing Step Layers on page 86) - Enable Use Separations to select specific separations from the result of the For setting above, based on the index.
-You can enter for example "1-6", or "3,4,6", or "1,4-6" or "4-x" (x is the total number of separations).
-If the Use Separations is disabled, all separations defined using the For setting will be included. - Other separations defines what to do with the other separations in your content: either remove, keep as Static color, or map to the darkest separation.
+- · Artwork Separations - · Artwork Separations and Varnish - Processing Step Separations (See Processing Step Layers on page 74) - Other separations defines what to do with the other separations in your content: either remove, keep as Static color, or map to the darkest separation.